Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 Frank may be gone.

-But in “Soul of a Rebel,” he becomes one of the most important voices in the room.
+But in Season 8, he becomes one of the most important voices in the room.

 Frank Randall in Outlander: Frequently Asked Questions